SECURITIES AND EXCHANGE COMMISSION

 Overview of Executive Compensation Process

 Roles of Our Board, Chief Executive Officer and Compensation Committee in Compensation Decisions.
 Our compensation committee oversees our executive compensation program.
 Our compensation committee, either as a committee or together with the other independent directors, makes all compensation decisions regarding our chief executive officer.
-Our chief executive officer may make recommendations to the compensation committee regarding the compensation of our executive officers other than the chief executive officer, but the compensation committee either makes all compensation decisions regarding our other executive officers or makes recommendations concerning executive compensation to our board of directors, with the independent directors ultimately making such decisions.
+Our chief executive officer may make recommendations to the compensation committee regarding the compensation of our executive officers other than himself, but the compensation committee either makes all compensation decisions regarding our executive officers or makes recommendations concerning executive compensation to our board of directors, with the independent directors ultimately making such decisions.
 Our chief executive officer is not present for compensation committee or board discussions regarding his compensation; similarly, no other executive officers are present for compensation committee or board discussions regarding other executive officer compensation.

 We periodically review executive officer compensation against a peer group, using the comparison only as a competitive reference point and not as the sole determinative factor when making executive compensation decisions.
 The compensation committee periodically assesses the relevancy of the companies within the peer group and makes changes when appropriate.